-The laboratory work will consist of a course in qualitative
+The laboratory work will consist of an elementary course in qualitative analysis.

-analysis.

-Books Recommended: A. A. Noyes: Qualitative Analysis.
-Smith: General Chemistry for Colleges.
+Books Recommended: Smith: General Chemistry for Colleges.
 For reference: Talbot and Blanchard: Electrolytic Dissociation Theory.

 Advanced Classes.

 These classes are especially intended for candidates for Honours in Chemistry; but any student who has passed in Chemistry 2 with Distinction may be admitted.
 The classes are given in alternate years.